dementati/excel_scripts/readme.txt

 		* JIRA_URL - This should contain the url to the Jira site.

+		* LOG_DIR - This is the directory where log files will be written.

+		* LOG_FILENAME - This is the name of the log file the script will produce.

 5. To run JiraFilters.xlsm: Run the script by clicking the button labeled "Get jira filters" in the single sheet.
 A popup dialogue will ask you for your Jira password.